HenryDashwood/hakyll-website/things/blogs.md

 ### [Marginal Revolution](https://marginalrevolution.com/)

 Tyler Cowen is an inforvore.
 He coined the term I think.
 He and Alex Tabarrok push new content every day along with a host of links.
 It is nominally a very good economics blog, but my favourite posts are those that discusss the arts and travel.
+Tyler also has a [podcast](https://conversationswithtyler.com/) where he interviews various people.

 ### [Nintil](https://nintil.com/)